Epistemology is the skeleton of the spiritual body.

 set of "beliefs" but have never chosen them, have only been programmed with

-them.
+them and passively accepted them.
 These are the demi-humans who are not free in the highest sense in

 is the mental response to a given state or situation in conjunction with the

 conscience which initiates some kind of action, or the lack thereof.
 The